scalar/scalar/.changeset/dirty-shrimps-sparkle.md

 '@scalar/oas-utils': patch
 ---

-fix: add default redirectURI and prefix relative redirectURIs with activeServer
+fix: add tests for oauth2 flows, ensure we reject on state mismatch